mkashwin/unifiednamespace/README.md

    > **Note:** Avoid setting up high availability and multiple masters for your edge cluster as this increases the resource consumption & load on the edge devices.
 A single master node should suffice majority of your availability requirements if you actually even need a k8s cluster on the edge in the first place.

 * Having a bit more experience with Ubuntu I found the documentation and guides a lot more easy to find and follow, including the community support, especially troubleshooting.
-As a K8s noob this really helped.

 However microk8s did show up some limitations as well as bugs.
 Details of these are in **[01_k8scluster](./01_k8scluster/README.md)**.
 The link will provide details of all the addons, workarounds etc. that I did for bringing up my cluster.
 If you choose to setup your k8s with a different distribution, each of those addons could be setup / configured albeit in a different manner.